Best Of 2019: Which Malayalam Film Deserve The Best Movie Title This Year?

 Kumbalangi Nights

-Kumbalangi Nights, which is directed by newcomer Madhu C Narayanan and written by Syam Pushkaran, truly broke the popular Mollywood stereotypes and questioned the widely accepted ideas of masculinity.
-The poignant narrative and exceptional performance make this multi-starrer one of the finest films of 2019.
+Kumbalangi Nights, which is directed by newcomer Madhu C Narayanan and written by Syam Pushkaran, broke the popular Mollywood stereotypes and questioned the widely accepted ideas of masculinity.
+The heartwarming narrative and exceptional performances by the star cast make this multi-starrer one of the finest films of 2019.